 Getting Started with Cairo

-We recommend installing Scarb via the asdf version manager.
-Each Scarb version is associated with a specific Cairo version, and using asdf will allow you to switch between different compiler versions conveniently.
-Run the commands below after installing asdf (make sure to add asdf to your ~/.bashrc or ~/.zshrc files as detailed in the installing instructions).
+It is highly recommended to install Scarb via the asdf version manager.
+Each Scarb version is associated with a specific Cairo version, and using asdf allows you to switch between different compiler versions conveniently.

 asdf plugin add scarb